 Evidence suggests that sex differences may exists in muscle strength and muscle quality.
-Lebland et al. highlighted a strong association between muscle strength and sex (explaining 40–74 % of the variance) [19].The ratio muscle strength/muscle mass is higher in men than in women for the arms but similar in the legs [18].
-Previous work had already shown that the women were approximately 52% and 66% as strong as the men in the upper and lower body respectively.
-The men were also stronger relative to lean body mass [26].
+Lebland et al. highlighted a strong association between muscle strength and sex (explaining 40–74 % of the variance) [19].
+Men and women have a similarmuscle strength/muscle mass ratio at the level of the legs, but it is higher in men than in women for the arms [18].
+Previous work had already shown that, compared to men, the women were approximately 52% and 66% as strong in the upper and lower body respectively.
+Based on lean body mass, the men were also stronger[26].
 A sex difference in muscle strength decline is also reported in the literature.
 Longitudinal studies [27, 28] highlighted a larger decrease over time for muscle strength (i.e. knee extensors) in men compared to women.

+3.3.
 Cognition and education

-In the literature, low cognitive functioning is a predisposing factor for low muscle strength [29].
-Longitudinal and cross-sectional studies showed that low cognitive functioning was found to be associated with a faster decrease in handgrip strength in community-dwelling older people [30] or hospitalized older patients [31].
+In the literature, poor cognitive function is a predisposing factor for low muscle strength [29].
+Longitudinal and cross-sectional studies showed that poor cognitive function was related toa faster decrease in handgrip strength in community-dwelling older people [30] or hospitalized older patients [31].
 The level of education is also another factor positively associated with muscle strength.
 [32]

+3.4.
 BMI/Obesity

-There is also a growing body of evidence which suggests that excess weight or obesity may increase the risk of functional decline and mobility disability in older adult [33].
+Compelling evidence suggeststhat overweight or obesity may increase the risk of functional decline and mobility disability in older adult [33].
 In this sense, it is recognized that BMI could explain 2-16% % of the variability of muscle strength [19].
-Published data suggest that higher BMI in adults over 70 years is positively correlated with higher grip strength [34, 35].
-However, Stenholm et al. highlighted that long-term exposure to obesity is associated with poor hand grip strength later in life in persons aged 55 years and older [36].
+Published data imply that higher BMI in adults over 70 years is positively correlated with higher grip strength [34, 35].
+However, Stenholm et al. highlighted that there is an association between long-term exposure to obesity and poor hand grip strength later in life in persons aged 55 years and older [36].
 Similarly, increasing fatty infiltration of muscle tissue is associated with decreasing muscle strength [28].
-Impairment of muscle quality may also be accelerated by higher fat mass content.
+Higher fat mass content may also speed up the alteration of muscle quality.
 Then, Rolland et al. reported that muscle quality (i.e. muscle strength adjusted for muscle mass) did not differ significantly between obese, normal-weight and lean subjects [37].
-It has been also observed that active older women with abdominal obesity may not necessarily have a reduced functional capacity if lower limb muscle strength is maintained [9].
-Nevertheless, it is inconclusive how much increased body fat content (obesity) worsens the relationship between the metabolic, mechanical properties of skeletal muscle and poses higher risk on functional capacity and future disability in older adults since age, sex and history of obesity can influenced these conclusions.
+It has been also observed that abdominal obesity does not necessarily lead to a reduction of functional capacity among active older women, if lower limb muscle strength is maintained [9].
+Nevertheless, the extent to which the increase in body fat contente (obesity) worsens the relationship between the metabolic, mechanical properties of skeletal muscle and poses higher risk on functional capacity and future disability in older adults cannot be said with certainty since age, sex and history of obesity can influenced these conclusions.
+3.5.
 Physical activity

 Physical activity is another factor influencing muscle strength since it explains 1-3% of the variability of muscle strength [19].
 Cooper et al. highlighted that grip strength and physical activity were linearly and positively associated with each other in cross-sectional analysis including 66 582 men and women [38].
 The study of Bartels et al. also reports that the level of daily physical activity during leisure was positively correlated to muscle strength in the lower extremities [32].
 In addition, Barbat-Artigas et al. observed that voluntary long-term engagement in physical activity (either in resistance or aerobic exercises) beyond 60 years old is beneficial for muscle quality and should be encouraged [39].
 Given these findings, physical activity is a modifiable lifestyle variable that could be interesting in the prevention and the management of muscle strength decline.
 Consequently, this aspect will be developed in the appropriate section below (i.e. how to manage or treat loss of muscle strength).